 Adults (1/3 inch long) are rounded, yellowish-orange beetles with black stripes on their wings and black spots just behind the head.
 The plump larvae (1/8 to 1/2 inch long) are red with black head and legs, and become yellowish-red or orange with two rows of black spots on each side of the body.

-Colorado Potato Beetle Control: Plant resistant cultivars when possible.
+Plant resistant cultivars when possible.
 In early morning, shake adults beetles from plants onto ground cloth and dump captured pests into soapy water.
 To impede the movement of overwintering adults, mulch at least 2-3 inches deep with a layer of clean straw or hay as soon as plants emerge.
-Protect plants with floating row covers through spring.
+Protect plants with Harvest-Guard through spring.
 Beneficial insects, such as ladybugs, spined soldier bugs and lacewing, feed on eggs and the young larval stages.
 Beneficial nematodes will attack the immature stages in the soil.
 Monterey Garden Insect Spray (Spinosad) is a highly effective biological insecticide recommended for use against potato beetles.
 For best results, apply when young.
-Spot treat with botanical insecticides if pest levels become intolerable.
+Spot treat with fast-acting organic insecticides if pest levels become intolerable.
 After harvest pick up garden debris and turn the soil over around plants to disturb overwintering beetles.

 Tip: Line trenches between potato rows with plastic to trap adults.
 A recent study found that trenches with walls sloping at greater than 46 degrees will retain an average of 84% of all adults caught.